Ghost Ship warehouse fire: Prosecution

+On June 5, 2017, Almena and Harris were both arrested in California, respectively in Lake County and Los Angeles County.
+Alameda County District Attorney Nancy O'Malley announced the men could face up to 39 years in prison.

 On July 3, 2018, Almena and Harris each pled no contest to 36 counts of involuntary manslaughter.
 According to their agreement, Almena was to be sentenced to nine years in prison and Harris to six.
 Some family members of those who died testified and protested the plea deal.
 Sentencing was set for August 9, 2018, but the following day, the judge rejected the plea deals, stating that Almena failed to accept "full responsibility and remorse."
 The judge said that he would have accepted the plea deal for Harris because Harris showed remorse, but the deal had been made with both Almena and Harris.

 During the preliminary hearings, building owner Chor Ng was questioned but invoked her Fifth Amendment right to avoid testifying and possibly incriminating herself.
 Ng was among a number of parties that were sued by victims' relatives.
 Witnesses described the Ghost Ship warehouse as a "death trap."

 Almena and Harris faced penalties ranging from probation to 36 years in prison if a jury trial resulted in a guilty verdict for criminal negligence.
 Pending trial, Almena and Harris remained in jail, unable to pay $750,000 in bail.
 Almena's attorney Tony Serra and Harris' attorney Curtis Briggs both said that much of their defense would involve diverting blame to others.

 The trial began on April 2, 2019.
 Prosecution witnesses testified about the history of violations found over the years.
 Almena contradicted their statements, accusing the city, police and fire officials of lying.
 During his testimony, he claimed that a building inspector, a child protective services agent, six members of the fire department and three police officers had visited the building several times on social occasions and never mentioned any violations.
 Almena blamed the landlord for tricking him into renting a building that lacked adequate plumbing or electricity.